Environmental Sustainability

 Credits 4

-This class will examine some aspect of how genres (types of literature) and/or narratives work, including narrative forms, structures and other characteristics. this class may focus on a specific genre (e.g. detective novels, fantasy, Southern Gothic) and/or a type of narrative (e.g. folklore, postmodern, narratives addressed to children.)
-The course may be taken more than one time for credit when the topics are different.
-Prerequisite: 200-level English course or consent of instructor.
+This class will examine some aspect of how genres (types of literature) and/ or narratives work, including narrative forms, structures and other characteristics.
+The class may focus on a specific genre (e.g. detective novels, fantasy, Southern Gothic) and/ or a type of narrative (e.g. folklore, postmodern, narratives addressed to children).

 ENSU 487: Senior Colloquium